The Harold Clurman Center for New Works in Movement and Dance Theater presents

 The Harold Clurman Center for New Works in Movement and Dance Theatre (MAD) creates and performs new dance and movement theatre work.
 The Board of Advisors for MAD is comprised of Mimi Garrard, Mikhail Baryshnikov, Margie Gillis, Alexandra Wells, Yoshi Oida, and Bill T. Jones.
 MAD gives space grants and administrative or artistic support to established, emerging and student choreographers and theater makers.

 The mission of MAD is to create vital and visceral performance work that responds to our world and has meaning for our lives.
 These movement based works do not deny language, but rather, consider physical work to be the essential language of the play.
 Such physical theatre and dance theatre works will be created and performed by faculty members, guest artists, and graduates of the professional training program at the Stella Adler Studio of Acting.
-MAD aims to expand the horizons of the student body (New York University and Adler Conservatory programs), and add to the students’ cultural education, by introducing them to new forms of creativity.
+MAD also expands the horizons of the student body, and adds to the students’ cultural education, by introducing them to new forms of creativity.

 MAD Theatre enables the creation of new work by established choreographers.